PavanRangani/docs/docs/prd/gifting/lifetime-summary.md

 ## Overview

 This pages shows the remaining Lifetime & GST exemption limit for any particular Individual.
-Using this page Clarius team can know how much Litetime & GST limit is available for any Individual
+Using this page Clarius team can know how much Lifetime & GST limit is available for any Individual

 #### What is Lifetime Exemption